niforos-g/JustEat/README.md

 ## Assumptions / Improvements

 - The instructions for this assignment were very clear.
-The only challenge was accessing the API endpoint due to CORS policy restrictions.
+The most significant challenge was accessing the API endpoint due to CORS policy restrictions.
 This was resolved using a proxy server.

 - The interface has room for improvement depending on requirements.
 Possible enhancements include:

-1. Adding an autocomplete box for postal codes (with more options)
+1. Adding an auto-fill box for postal codes (with more options)
 2. Adding sorting options (e.g. best rated, recently opened, promotions, alphabetical order)
 3. Adding filters:
    - Cuisine type
    - Rating range
    - Delivery options / price range
-4. Separating restaurant deals from cuisine types
+4. Showing restaurant deals on different section from cuisine types.